China Highlights 2018 - 17 Days

 Day 13 - Xi'anMeals: Breakfast

 Today you will be given ample time to tour the exhibit of the historical Terracotta Warriors belonging to the era when the infamous Emperor Qing Shihuang reigned.
 It was in 1974 when a farmer who was merely digging for water came across one of the biggest discoveries of the world which led to the massive excavation of an army of over 7,000 life-size Terracotta Warriors and horses molded by clay.
 Explore the vast sea of clay warriors in all three vaults.
 For the next 5 years, visitors will not only see the existing warriors and horses but might get lucky to witness some of the greatest new discoveries while the archeologists are digging the vaults in front of you.
-Then the rest of the evening is yours to enjoy!
+Then the rest of the day is yours to enjoy!

 Day 14 - Xi'an to ShanghaiMeals: Breakfast